kefranabg/bento-starter-docs/docs/features/README.md

 **Service worker registration** is done from this file `src/misc/register-service-worker.js`.

-Refere to [the official documentation](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-plugin-pwa) for more details.
+Refer to [the official documentation](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-plugin-pwa) for more details.

 - ### Manifest